Regional Weather Summary

 NATIONAL WEATHER SERVICE LOUISVILLE KY

 High temperatures on Monday ranged from the upper 70s over northern

-highs in the mid 50s to around 60.
+temperatures overnight were in the mid 60s to around 70.
+Readings at

 3 PM Tuesday were in the mid 80s for most of the area.